British Sign Language: Becoming a BSL / English interpreter

 There are two qualification routes: via post-graduate studies, or via National Vocational Qualifications.
 Deaf studies undergraduate courses with specific streams for sign language interpreting exist at several British universities; post-graduate level interpreting diplomas are also on offer from universities and one private company.
 Course entry requirements vary from no previous knowledge of BSL to NVQ level 6 BSL (or equivalent).

 The qualification process allows interpreters to register with the National Registers of Communication Professionals with Deaf and Deafblind People (NRCPD), a voluntary regulator.
 Registrants are asked to self-certify that they have both cleared a DBS (Disclosure and Barring Service) check and are covered by professional indemnity insurance.
 Completing a level 3 BSL language assessment and enrolling on an approved interpreting course allows applications to register as a TSLI (Trainee Sign Language Interpreter).
 After completing an approved interpreting course, trainees can then apply to achieve RSLI (Registered Sign Language Interpreter) status.
 RSLIs are currently required by NRCPD to log Continuous Professional Development activities.
 Post-qualification, specialist training is still considered necessary to work in specific critical domains.

 Communication support workers

 Communication support workers (CSWs) are professionals who support the communication of deaf students in education at all ages, and deaf people in many areas of work, using British Sign Language and other communication methods such as Sign Supported English.
 The qualifications and experience of CSWs vary: some are fully qualified interpreters, others are not.

 BSL apps

 There are currently two well-established BSL language learning apps and web platforms: Bright BSL and Lingvano.

-Let Sign Shine !

-Let Sign Shine is a campaign started by Norfolk teenager Jade Chapman to raise the awareness of BSL and attract signatures for a petition for BSL to be taught in schools.
-The campaign's petition to the Parliament of the United Kingdom attracted support from over four thousand people.

-Chapman was nominated for the Bernard Matthews Youth Award 2014 for her work and devotion to raising awareness of the importance of sign language.
-Chapman won the education award category and was presented with an award by Olympic swimmer Rebecca Adlington.

-Chapman was also awarded an Outstanding Achievement Award from the Radio Norwich 99.9 Local Hero Awards on 7 October 2015.
-The award ceremony featured a performance by Alesha Dixon.